sagemathinc/cocalc/notes/final_push.md

 ------------

+ [ ] (3:00?) @interact

+ [ ] (1:00?)
+(0:50+ so far -- in progress in screen on cloud1) upgrade deployed vm to sage-5.9: http://sage.math.washington.edu/home/release/sage-5.9/sage-5.9.tar
+             - delete current sage version: 20130502
+             - download and install/test from source in a next vm image
+             - install markdown2
+             - install list of good optional packages.

+ [ ] (1:30?) implement pretty_print -- see https://mail.google.com/mail/u/0/?shva=1#inbox/13e454cb56930ef0

+ [ ] (2:00?) make it so there are never terminal disconnects; also, when user exits terminal, restart it automaticalliy when they hit a key (?)

  [ ] (1:00?) configure new 4TB disks on cloud3, cloud4

  [ ] (2:00?)  first sync -- cursor jumps back 6 characters; worksheets show secret codes

  [ ] (1:00) write script that does "ping()" from cloud1 and cloud3 (say), and sends me an email if anything doesn't respond to ping in 10 seconds (or something like that).